PeterDekkers/unity3d-gizmo-mesh-preview/README.md

-# Gizmo mesh previews for prefabs in Unity3D
+# Gizmo mesh previews for pooled prefabs in Unity3D

 Just a quick script to preview prefabs using gizmo meshes in Unity3D.
 This is mainly useful if you're using pooled prefabs and want to see a visual representation of them in your scene.